 The ghost and its invisibility/cloaking power always had a lot of potential.
 The problem was, it was so short-lived it was hard to use effectively in a race.

 Zwift’s change makes the ghost last a bit longer, so you can get a bigger gap on the group you’re attacking.
-And because it lasts longer Zwift, had to change its finish line restriction from 200m to 400m.
-(This ensures you don’t cross the line thinking you’re first, when someone with a ghost invisibly beat you.)
+But watch out if you’re saving it until the end of the race, because Zwift changed its finish line restriction from 200m to 400m!

 No Changes to Aero Helmet and Steamroller